 I flew back to Florida to deliver my baby, but my trips to Minnesota were frequent.
 I wanted our son, Trooper, to know his amazing grandparents, aunts, uncles, and cousins, and to know where his father came from.
 Four years later, I met my future husband, Dominic.
 I remember calling them, telling them I think I met someone special.
 They told me they wanted to fly us up to Minnesota for my birthday so they could meet him.
 Their love and acceptance reduced me to tears, but didn’t surprise me.
 You see, they never treated me like a daughter-in-law.
 In fact, from day one, they always said I was their “daughter in love” and I knew they would love Dom as well.

-He was two when his dad was killed by a drunk driver.
-His mom re-married a guy who became a great step-dad to him, and he always hoped he would meet a woman with a child someday so he could be to that child what his step-dad was to him.
+He was two when his own father was killed by a drunk driver.
+His mom remarried a guy who became a great step-dad to him, and he always hoped he would meet a woman with a child someday so he could be to that child what his step-dad was to him.
 Friends of ours set us up on a blind date.
 Well, blind for me anyway!
 Dominic knew all about it.
-I showed up for dinner and he was there too.
+I showed up for dinner, and he was there too.
 Once I got over the shock (and had a glass of wine), I found out we had a lot in common including scuba diving and several mutual friends.

 Not long after, he called and asked if he could take Trooper and me out to a putt-putt golf course.
-We talked for five hours straight after dinner and within a few weeks, we knew this was leading towards marriage.
+We talked for five hours straight after dinner, and within a few weeks, we knew this was leading towards marriage.
 We were married a year later with all of Spencer’s family in the front rows and his nieces as my flower girls.

 Read a more on Ashby’s story in her 3-part series beginning with I Never Wanted to Be a Pregnant Widow, now!